rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 naga is the shader translation library/tool.

-- versions 0.3.1 and 0.3.2 were published with fixes
+- Versions 0.3.1 and 0.3.2 were published with fixes
-- API: function calls turned into statements, image queries and stores, understanding of push constants.
+- API: function calls turned into statements, image queries , and stores, understanding of push constants.
-- validation: type validation was re-written and improved, new control flow analysis was added to check for uniformity requirements.
+- Validation: type validation was re-written and improved, new control flow analysis was added to check for uniformity requirements.
 In addition, this step now collects the image-sampler pairs used by the module.
-- backends: lots of fixes and filling of the gaps
+- Backends: lots of fixes and filling of the gaps
-- infrastructure: `convert` example was removed in favor of the default binary target.
+- Infrastructure: `convert` example was removed in favor of the default binary target.
 The native shaders (produced by the snapshot tests) got validated on CI using platform tools.